 Students may purchase a student parking permit at SDSU each semester.
 Doctoral students are eligible for an upgrade to a faculty/staff permit which gives students faculty/staff (F/S) parking privileges for no extra fee.
-Students must obtain an appropriate authorization letter from the SLHS administrative staff (Janet or Reya) and then take the student permit and the authorization letter to the Parking Services window (by Peterson Gym) to swap for a faculty/staff permit.
 The SDSU F/S permit allows students to park in any F/S designated parking structures (e.g., PS2, PS5).